Anamikeya/Frankenstein/README.md

 ### Teams
 The program (as of now) is not built with teams in mind even though switching to a postgres db and version control would solve most of it.

-# TODO

-## Features

-* Make a dope frankenstein logo
-* Drag & Drop functionality
-* Make thumbnails of files and store locally
-* Combine Diffuse, Spec, Normal map, Displacement Map etc files as one texture.
-* Add support for Audio files
-* Add support for 3d files
-* Add support for EXR files
-* Version Control of files and assets
-* DB sees if you moved or changed a folder.
-Maybe only when trying to access that file?
-* Add tests in code
-* Handling of proxy files
-* Renaming and moving files (in thread please)
-* Blender Addon
-* Maya Addon
-* Houdini Addon
-* Postgres implementation for teams
-*

-## Optimize

-* Do scanning using QtThread or just thread, whats better?
-* Only scan those files that have changed
-* Comments and code-cleanup for easier code

 # Documentation

 [Pyside6 Documentation](https://doc.qt.io/qtforpython/contents.html)